 Coherence refers to the comparison, of target variables and of the number of persons receiving income from each income component, with external sources (both administrative data and data from other surveys) being considered as reliable.
-Data for most recent change in the individual's activity status, main activity and status in employment compared with Labour Force Survey data
+Data from the comparison of yearly employee income between the data of EU SILC and Household Budget Survey and data for most recent change in the individual's activity status, main activity and status in employment compared with Labour Force Survey data (LFS) are presented.

-(LFS) are appeared in following tables.

 4.1.
-Change between SILC 2003/2004 and SILC 2004/2005 by main income component increase 4,78% and 4,96% respectively observed, while the increase reported from the national accounts is 8,00% and 8,01% (table 21).
+Change between SILC 2003/2004 and SILC 2004/2005 by main income component

+In general, in mean disposable income of the years 2003/ 2004 and 2004/2005, 2005/2006 there has been an increase 4,83%, 8,55% and 7,57 respectively observed, while the increase reported from the national accounts is 8,00%, 8,01 % and 8,21% (table 21).
 As far as the high deviations, existing in specific income variables, such as, interest, dividends, profits from capital investments in unincorporated business, are concerned, in general, there exists a problem in the reliability of the specific data.

-In general, in mean disposable income of the years 2003/2004 and 2004/2005, there has been an coefficient of variation for this income is 79,88%.
 The small deviations existing in specific income variables such as social benefits are attributed to the fact that figures are not collected accurately.